-Offers 14,000 BTU cooling power and 13,000 BTU heating to tackle rooms up to 500 square feet.
+Offers 14,000 BTUs of cooling power and 13,000 BTUs of heating to tackle rooms up to 500 square feet.
 Dual hose system cools or heats a room more efficiently than a single hose.
 Washable carbon-activated filter cleans air.
 CFC-free refrigerant is eco-friendly.
-Comes with remote and timer.
+Comes with a remote and timer.

 Expensive.
 On the large size.
 Properly fitting the hoses to a window can be challenging.

-Offers 10,000 to 14,000 BTUs of cooling and 11,500 BTUs heating for rooms up to 450 square feet.
-Obviates need for separate heater.
+Offers 10,000 to 14,000 BTUs of cooling and 11,500-BTU heating for rooms up to 450 square feet.
+Obviates the need for a separate heater.
 Smooth, streamlined design is easy to move and live with.
 Evaporates condensation to avoid frequent draining.
 Noise level 57 decibels.